 Are hectic mornings a norm in your household?

-If so, I’ve got your back!
-Make a batch of these Apple Cinnamon Breakfast Oat Cookies on the weekend and you’ll be covered for those busy weekday mornings when making a hot breakfast (or even pouring a bowl of cereal) just ain’t happenin’.
+Make a batch of these Apple Cinnamon Breakfast Oat Cookies on the weekend and you’ll be covered for those busy weekday mornings.
 These cookies are complete with healthy fats, fiber and no refined sugar and are totally delicious.
 They are a soft & chewy cookie for all to love – kids and adults.
 The toasted walnuts give them a nice crunch and the dried fruit makes the perfect blend of tart and sweet.

-This recipe makes 9 Apple Cinnamon Breakfast Oat Cookies but by all means, feel free to double it up so you can stock your freezer in preparation for weeks to come!
+This recipe makes 9 or 10 Apple Cinnamon Breakfast Oat Cookies but by all means, feel free to double it up so you can stock your freezer in preparation for weeks to come!

-The recipe calls for dried apples, raisins, walnuts and apple pie spice, but if you want to give them your own twist, you totally can.
-It’s a super versatile recipe in that any dried fruit will work as well as your choice of nuts and seeds.
-Substitute the apple pie spice for cinnamon, nutmeg or pumpkin pie spice.
-Use what you have kickin’ around in your pantry or create your own special combination with what sounds best to you!
+The recipe calls for apples, raisins, walnuts and apple pie spice, but if you want to give them your own twist, you totally can.
+It’s a super versatile recipe.
+Use what you have on hand in your pantry or create your own special combination with what sounds best to you!
 Don’t you just love recipes like this?!
-My hope is that it will save you a trip or two to the grocery store.
+No special trips to the grocery store needed.

 It’s time to get baking!